Deep Unrolling of Sparsity-Induced RDO for 3D Point Cloud Attribute Coding: Conclusion

 \section{Conclusion}

-Based on the foundation established in previous works on volumetric approach to point cloud compression \cite{ChouKK:20}, we unrolled the rate-distortion optimization algorithm into neural layers of a feed-forward network, resulting in an interpretable, variable complexity compression model that is also capable of adapting to data by training.
+We unrolled the rate-distortion optimization algorithm into layers of a feed-forward network, resulting in an interpretable, variable complexity compression model that is also capable of adapting to data by training.
 Experiments show that our model outperforms the MPEG G-PCC predictor by $6\%-11\%$ reduction in bit rate.
+While we focused narrowly on 3D point cloud attribute compression here, for future work, we will extend our deep unrolled RDO framework to more general 3D visual data types such as Gaussian Splat (representing radiance fields) using rendering-oriented distortion as briefly mentioned in Sec.\;\ref{sec:geometry_dependent_norm}.